jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 ## Code10k

-Before we get started, you need a editor to code your web page:
+Before we get started, you need a editor to code your web page.
+We'll be using the code10k web site for this class:

 <a href="http://www.code10k.com" target="\_blank">www.code10k.com</a>

-Click on this link above and then choose to signup, you will use your character name and the `@` and your groups name like `codekids23.school` or something.
+Click on this link above and then choose to signup.
+You will use your character name, the `@` and your group name (something like `codekids.myschoolname`).
 Here is an example:

-`happy-orange-63@codekids23.school`
+`happy-orange-63@codekids.harvard`

-then a password you won't forget, and click sign up.
+Finally enter a password you'll remember and click `sign up`.

 ## Create your project

-In the code10k editor you should see a briefcase icon in the top right.
+In the code10k editor you should see a briefcase icon (top right of the page).
 Click on it and enter your username as the project name.
 Based on the example above, you would enter `happy-orange-63`.
-Be sure to choose a unique name.
+Be use to use a name you haven't used before.

 > It will be important to take note of the name of the web page so the instructor can create a table of contents

 When you create your new project, you will see an index document in the viewer.
 Click on the document and it should open up in an editor.

-In the index html page between the `<body>` and `</body>` tags add your character's name using a heading1 or `h1` tag as shown below:
+On the index html page between the `<body>` and `</body>` tags, add your character's name using a heading1 or `h1` tag as shown below:

 ```